llllogan/FlightDeck/API/README.md

 2. Install dependencies with `npm install`.
 3. Start the server with `npm start`.

-The server exposes a `/health` endpoint that checks the MySQL connection.
+All API routes are namespaced under `/api`, including the `/api/health` endpoint that checks the MySQL connection.